yondonfu/comfystream/README.md

 For other installation options, refer to [Install ComfyUI and ComfyStream](https://pipelines.livepeer.org/docs/technical/install/local-testing) in the Livepeer pipelines documentation.

 For additional information, refer to the remaining sections below.

+### Docker Image
+You can quickly deploy ComfyStream using the docker image `livepeer/comfystream`

+Refer to the documentation at [https://pipelines.livepeer.org/docs/technical/getting-started/install-comfystream](https://pipelines.livepeer.org/docs/technical/getting-started/install-comfystream) for instructions to run locally or on a remote server.

+#### RunPod

+The RunPod template [livepeer-comfystream](https://runpod.io/console/deploy?template=w01m180vxx&ref=u8tlskew) can be used to deploy to RunPod.

 ## Download Models